julius383/julius383.github.io/_posts/2020-09-30-tips-for-an-improved-arch-linux-experience.markdown

 overwritten during a upgrade.
 A message is printed during install informing you of this and you should find time to merge the changes.
-To make this easier I recommend installing [`meld`][5] and `pacdiff` which is part of `pacman-contrib` which also contains the previously mentioned `rankmirrors`. `meld` is a visual diff and merge tool that's pretty handy to use.
+To make this easier I recommend installing [`meld`][5] and `pacdiff` which is part of `pacman-contrib` that also contains the previously mentioned `rankmirrors`. `meld` is a visual diff and merge tool that's pretty handy to use.
 To resolve `.pacnew` files run